 The grapes were harvested in the second half of September.

-Ruby red in colour with a delicate bouquet for a remarkably luscious wine.
-Well balanced and firmly structured, with delicious red cherry fruit, a touch of spice and a long-lingering finish.
+Bright ruby red in colour with a delicate nose for a remarkably luscious wine.
+Well balanced and firmly structured, with delicious red cherry fruit, a touch of spice and a long, lingering finish.

 Serve with aubergine or mushroom dishes, lasagne or meat based pasta.